pavittarsingh315/Project-Darkstar-Backend-Dev/Commits.md

 ## Thirty-third Commit

 1. Created a new field on profile schema called miniPortrait which is a 100x100 version of the 1000x1000 portrait.
 Its used for everything except when getting a profile.
 Thats for the portrait to handle.

+## Thirty-fourth Commit

+1. Added numWhitelisted into Profile Schema and made it so when we add or remove from our whitelist, this number is incremented accordingly.
+2. Created a Post Schema and a PostReaction Schema which is used for liking and disliking a post.
+3. Created routes to get, create, edit, delete, like, dislike, unlike, and undislike a post.